Racer404/CMDgravity/README.md

-# gravitySimulator
+# CMDgravity
-A programme calculates gravity on orbit and form speeds every seconds,JAVA
+A programme calculates gravity and draw it on Console

 Main Theory: